Engin-Boot/capture-behavior-of-a-visit-counter-GaganPunjabi/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given
-  When
-  Then
+  Given The computer system is running
+  When Patient asks for appointment at registration desk Then Increment the patient count on successful registration

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given
-  When
-  Then
+  Given Parking token is assigned to each vehical owner When Vehical enters the parking entry and ask for token Then Count number of tokens been assigned